son-n-pham/drillcost/README.md

 ## 📄 License

 This project is available under the MIT License.
+See the `LICENSE` file for details.

+## Disclaimer

+The calculations and simulations provided by DrillCost Pro are for general informational and planning purposes only and may not account for all site-specific factors.
+The authors and contributors make no representations or warranties about the accuracy, completeness, or suitability of the results, and accept no professional liability for decisions made using this tool.
+Users should independently verify key assumptions and consult qualified professionals before relying on outputs for operational or financial decisions.

 ## 👤 Author